FEATURED STORY

 CASE STUDIES | INDUSTRY

-June 1, 2020 — A state board recently engaged MSS to review and assess its governance structure, related administrative policies, activities, and business processes.
-As a relatively new and evolving organization, the agency needed MSS to conduct a high-level
+June 15, 2021 — A state board recently engaged MSS to review and assess its governance structure, related administrative policies, activities, and business processes.
+As a relatively new and evolving organization, the agency needed MSS to conduct a high-level organizational assessment, collect pain points, and develop policy roadmaps to inform future state recommendations.

-align itself with incorporating the new section and updating its policies, processes, and governance structure to ensure efficiency in its operations.
+The department received funding to build an administrative organization and needed to align itself with incorporating the new section and updating its policies, processes, and governance structure to ensure efficiency in its operations.
 Our team identified a clear organizational structure and relevant policies to support the department's ability to function independently.
 We assessed the department's baseline structure, policies, and processes to identify appropriate recommendations.
-These recommendations
+These recommendations empowered the agency to improve HR operations and implement transformative policies.

-Structure.
-Our work helped the department better serve its stakeholders and achieve its
+We reduced overlapping duties among staff, developed mission and vision statements, then refined business processes and reporting by implementing a Matrix Organizational Structure.
+Our work helped the department better serve its stakeholders and achieve its goals.

 Navigating Uncertainty in the Eye of the Storm